-Credits are awarded based on the credit hours you earn.
 The calculation of one credit is as follows:

-(1 hours classroom work + 2 hours homework) per week x (15 weeks/semester) = 1 credit for that semester.
+(1 hour’s classroom work + 2 hours homework) per week x (15 weeks/semester) = 1 credit for that semester.

 Most subjects/courses require 3 credits to be completed.
 This means you would have to dedicate 3 hours of classroom time along with 6 hours of homework time per week, throughout the semester to earn the 3 credits.

-How many Credits Per Semester?
+How many Credits are Required for Per Semester?

 Another important thing to note here is that a course is like an entire subject and not just a chapter.
 In school, you are given one subject to study throughout the year and you have to finish xyz number of chapters per term.
 In colleges in USA, you have to finish an entire subject (or course) in one semester.

-How are credits earned?
+How are Credits Earned?

 Although, you can still study art history and fashion design while pursuing a major in physics, but you need to make sure you majorly study physics.
 This is how flexible the education system is.

-Type of College Credits a Student can Earn
+Type of College Credits for Students

 The type of college credits you can earn is by understanding the concept.
 College credits are classified into three types of credits that can be earned.